 What Are the Advantages of Earning a Doctorate Degree?

 One potential advantage is a high salary.
-Consider this: Data from the Bureau of Labor Statistics (BLS) shows that median weekly earnings for people with doctorate degrees are about 50 percent higher than for people with bachelor's degrees, and they are about 27 percent higher than for people with master's degrees.3
+Consider this: Data from the Bureau of Labor Statistics (BLS) shows that median weekly earnings for people with doctorate degrees are about 50 percent higher than for people with bachelor's degrees, and they are about 27 percent higher than for people with master's degrees.

 Another advantage is that the unemployment rate is typically lower for people with doctorates than for people with other degrees.
-The BLS data referenced above indicates that in 2018, only about 1.6 percent of doctorate degree holders were unemployed (compared to 2.2 percent of people with bachelor's degrees and 2.1 percent of master's degree holders).3
+The BLS data referenced above indicates that in 2018, only about 1.6 percent of doctorate degree holders were unemployed (compared to 2.2 percent of people with bachelor's degrees and 2.1 percent of master's degree holders).

 Plus, employment prospects for those who go into occupations that require doctorate degrees are expected to remain strong.
-In fact, between 2016 and 2026, the number of jobs that typically require a doctoral or professional degree is expected to grow by 13.1 percent, which is almost twice the average rate for all occupations.4
+In fact, between 2016 and 2026, the number of jobs that typically require a doctoral or professional degree is expected to grow by 13.1 percent, which is almost twice the average rate for all occupations.

 So two possible benefits of a doctorate degree are higher pay and better job stability.
 However, when considering these potential advantages, you also have to weigh the costs of getting a doctorate.
 Because this credential requires a big commitment in terms of time, it can be an expensive degree to pursue.

 Exactly how much it costs to get a doctorate depends a lot on where you go to school and the program you enroll in.
-But according to one report, doctoral students spent an average of $30,960 on their education in just one academic year.
+But according to a Sallie Mae report, doctoral students spent an average of $30,960 on their education in just one academic year.
 That's 40% more than master's degree students.